Download this Media Kit here: Media Kit

-Q 4: Medieval Tae Kwon Do and weaponry and warfare play large roles in Falcon Heart.
+Q 4: Medieval Tae Kwon Do (Soo Bak Do) and weapons and warfare play large roles in Falcon Heart.
 Where did you learn about these?

-A: I have practiced martial arts and archery, and I’ve also worked with hand weapons a little.
-The fight scenes in Falcon Heart are a combination of research and my knowledge of weapons and hand-to-hand fighting.
+A: I have practiced martial arts and archery in the past, and I’ve also worked with hand weapons a little.
+The fight scenes in Falcon Heart are a combination of that and research.

 Q 5: How long did Falcon Heart take to write?

-For four years of the last fifteen since I began the series, I wrote constantly.
-With my novel at four hundred pages and growing, Jeanette Windle, author of The DMZ, helped me see that I had drawn the bones of Falcon Heart and a second book, the sequel, Falcon Flight.
+With my novel at four hundred pages and growing, Jeanette Windle, author of The DMZ, helped me see that I had drawn the bones of Falcon Heart AND a second book, the sequel, Falcon Flight.
 The first half of the manuscript went to my editor soon after as Falcon Heart.

 Q 6: What was your most difficult obstacle in writing Falcon Heart?